|

 its picture.
 The results of those efforts are shown here.

-As small as it is, the red-headed bush cricket is one of the primary noise-makers
+As small as it is, the red-headed bush cricket (Phyllopalpus

-guy spotted me, he stormed off indignantly.
+spotted me, he stormed off indignantly.
+The one at left is a nymph -- no wings

 Unidentified female bush cricket (maybe Say's trig - see below) sitting on